The CAA wants air travel to be available to everyone, including those passengers with a disability or reduced mobility.

 The CAA believes the UK must continue to be a major player in international aviation, and retain global influence to protect UK aviation consumers.
 We also support the retention of the consumer rights that the EU has developed, as well as the ongoing removal of barriers to competition.

-See Chief Executive Andrew Haines' speech on 'The future of open skies post-Brexit'
+Read Chief Executive Andrew Haines' speech on Brexit and aviation.

 With the Air Traffic Organisers’ Licensing Bill currently progressing through Parliament, ATOL is particularly popular.

 So what is it?

 ATOL provides financial protection for UK consumers when they book a holiday which includes a flight.
 If an ATOL licensed travel company fails, the CAA ensures that any holidaymakers abroad are not stranded and those who have booked, but not travelled, get their money back.
 Consumer protection is at the core of what we do.

 More information about ATOL and how to stay protected.